fureys52-oss/Anki-Creator-v2.0.0/README.md

   - 4 Press Enter.
   - 5 Copy and paste the following command, then press Enter: chmod +x setup.command run.command create_shortcut.command
+(if that command didnt work, try: sudo setup.command)
   - 6 Run setup.command in your project folder by double cicking it.

 Step 4: Configure Your API Key (Universal)